Michael Rießler

-Michael Rießler, also transcribed Michael Riessler, (born 16 February 1971) is a German linguist.
+Michael Rießler, also transcribed Michael Riessler, (born 16 February 1971) is a German and Finnish linguist.
 In August 2020, Rießler was appointed professor at the University of Eastern Finland.

 Biography

 Rießler was born in Bad Belzig.
 He grew up in the village of Borne, today a district of Bad Belzig, in the former East Germany, where his parents worked at a collective farm.
 He went to school in Belzig, studied agriculture and in 1990 completed his high school education with passing the Abitur at the Betriebsberufsschule des Volkseigenes Gutes Kaltenhausen in Jüterbog.
 From 1990 to 1991 he did his civil service service in Potsdam and then studied Nordic languages, European ethnology and Bulgarian at the Humboldt University of Berlin.
 In 2002 he completed a Master of Philosophy with a thesis on the influence of Sámi languages on Norwegian and Swedish dialects.
 His thesis, entitled Sprachwechsel und Sprachwandel in Nordskandinavien, was supervised by German scholar Jurij Kusmenko.
 Rießler and Kusmenko had already published a joint paper on Southern Sámi in 2000.
 In 2011 Rießler defended his doctoral thesis in linguistics at the University of Leipzig under the supervision of language typologist Balthasar Bickel.